What to wear to your Engagement Session

 This includes stripes, dots, on-trend brands and on-trend clothing that will date

-Try avoid scrappy tops that show bra straps.
+Avoid scrappy tops that show bra straps and tan lines.

 Tossing back a couple before the shoot can help you relax but why not bring along some champagne to pop (and spray everywhere for some fun shots).
 I’ve had a couple bring along a basketball because they met through the groom playing for the Wildcats.